 UPDATE!
-Due to Covid-19, all summer sessions are converting to online programs.
-No on-campus summer programs are scheduled for 2020.
+Due to Covid-19, all summer sessions are available as synchronous online programs.
+No on-campus summer programs are scheduled for 2022.

 Online programs will still include middle school and high school debate, middle school scholars, and high school leadership communication programs.
 Online dates will differ from on-campus programs.

 • 2020 Parent Guide and Student Academic Prep Guide

 Tuesday, June 9 for all programs beginning on or after July 13

 • Application Confirmations

 Within 3 weeks of application arrival.
 If you do not receive your confirmation by then, please email John Meany, firstname.lastname@example.org.
 Please include “Missing confirmation” in the subject line of the email.

 Middle School Scholars-Leadership & Professional Communication, Session 2

 Middle School Debate, Session 3 (SuperSession, including tournament)